Three Dimensions of Health Care Delivery Structure Process and Outcomes

 Without paying upfront

-The Quality Improvement Program, a part of the College of Dental Hygienists of Ontario’s (CDHO) Quality Assurance Program, comprises an on-going evaluation system that centers on models of behavior rather than focusing on remote instances of behavior (for example, incident reporting).
-The program also acts as a system for evaluating the quality of care and applying and assessing changes in the patient care delivery system to at least maintain or further improve the quality of health care delivery.
-One Quality Improvement Program should incorporate three dimensions of health care delivery: 1) structure; 2) process; and 3) outcomes.
-The first dimension, which is the structure, considers the equipment to be used, administration, personnel, and dental records.
-The process dimension comprises the issues regarding patient care such as diagnosis, sequence and appropriateness of care, and also technical skills.
-The outcomes dimension considers the product and result of care.
-Overall, the Quality Improvement Program process comprises a continuous, cyclic procedure of assessment, planning, implementation, and evaluation.
+The Quality Improvement Program is a part of the College of Dental Hygienists of Ontario’s (CDHO) Quality Assurance Program.
+It comprises an ongoing evaluation system that centers on models of behavior rather than remote instances of behavior, such as incident reporting.
+The program also acts as a system for evaluating the quality of care and assessing changes in the patient care delivery system to maintain or further improve healthcare delivery quality.

-Also, as component of the Dental Hygiene Standards of Practice, Code of Ethiscs, Records Regulation & Standard for Self-Initiation, CDHO has also formulated a Guideline for Best Practice in Initiating Dental Hygiene Care.
-This guideline talks about the ADPIE (assessment, diagnosis, planning, implementation, evaluation) process in practicing dental care services.
-The ADPIE process guideline stresses that the foundation of all dental care services should be the Dental Hygiene Process of Care.
+As a component of the Dental Hygiene Standards of Practice, Code of Ethics, Records Regulation & Standard for Self-Initiation, CDHO has formulated a Guideline for Best Practice in Initiating Dental Hygiene Care.
+This guideline discusses the ADPIE (assessment, diagnosis, planning, implementation, evaluation) process in practicing dental care services.
+The ADPIE process guideline emphasizes that the foundation of all dental care services should be the Dental Hygiene Process of Care.

-The ADPIE process of care, compared to the Quality Improvement Program, talks about the detailed practices that should be followed properly by registrants during the delivery of care itself.
-It tackles the rules and principles on how should practitioners deal with their clients on different specific situations.
-As an addition, the ADPIE process of care points out that each practitioner should be responsible of the planning of necessary activities of treatments, following the CDHO Records Regulation.
+The ADPIE process of care focuses on the detailed practices that registrants should follow during the delivery of care.
+It outlines rules and principles for practitioners to follow when dealing with clients in specific situations.
+Additionally, the ADPIE process emphasizes that each practitioner is responsible for planning necessary treatment activities, following the CDHO Records Regulation.

-A similarity between the Quality Improvement Program and the Guideline for Best Practice is that they are both in accordance to the CDHO codes.
-These two guidelines and principles are used by the CDHO governing board with the dental health care practitioner to maintain and/or further improve the quality of dental hygiene services in Ontario.
-Unlike the Guideline for Best Practice (the ADPIE process), the Quality Improvement Program focuses on improving dental health care by assessing the quality of the data from former incidents.
-The Quality Improvement Program develops strategies by evaluating former cases of dental health service to further improve the quality of practitioners in Ontario.
-On the other hand, the ADPIE process serves as a manual on how to deal with the specifics of the dental care process itself.
+A similarity between the Quality Improvement Program and the Guideline for Best Practice is that they are both in accordance with the CDHO codes.
+These two guidelines and principles are used by the CDHO governing board and dental healthcare practitioners to maintain or improve the quality of dental hygiene services in Ontario.
+However, unlike the Guideline for Best Practice (which follows the ADPIE process), the Quality Improvement Program focuses on improving dental healthcare by assessing data from previous incidents.
+The program develops strategies by evaluating former cases of dental health service to further improve practitioner quality in Ontario.
+In contrast, the ADPIE process serves as a manual on how to deal with specific aspects of dental care.

 Cite this page